delapsus/initiation/install/readme.txt

 run-withBuild pulls down the latest version and builds it but it takes a while If you do not expect any changes have been made to the database code, you can just use run, which should start up instantly

+If for some reason the .command files won't execute you need to open up terminal and run: chmod u+x ~/desktop/initiation/run-withBuild.command (assuming initiation lives in the desktop folder)